Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Results

-Fig. \ref{fig:zoom_merger_input_vs_output} shows the distribution of the output values consistent with Tucana~II observations, and based on the PCA results, we limit the study to two initial parameters that define the output values, i.e., $M_1/M_2$ and $R_{1/2}$.
+Figure \ref{fig:zoom_merger_input_vs_output} shows the distribution of the output values consistent with Tucana~II observations, and based on the PCA results, we limited the study to two initial parameters that define the output values; that is, $M_1/M_2$ and $R_{1/2}$.
 The top row shows the distribution of these initial parameters, with the dashed lines indicating the median and 16-th and 84-th percentiles, while the four orange points represent four simulations in the suite consistent with Tucana II observations.
-Consistency with observations is achieved for initial conditions with progenitor half-mass radius $R_{1/2} = 97^{+25}_{-18} \unit{pc}$ and merger mass ratio $M_1/M_2 = 8 _{-3}^{+4}$.
-Therefore, we determine that an intermediate merger ($5<M_1/M_2<12$) forms a stellar halo like the one observed for Tucana~II.
-Such a finding is consistent with \citet{Deason:2014}, which report that 40\% of $z=0$ UFDs in their simulations experienced at least one major merger in the last $12 \unit{Gyr}$.
-Among the four post-merger simulations consistent with observations, SIM\_41 and SIM\_47 are consistent within $1.1\sigma$ from\footnote{For the results of our models, the left (right) $\sigma$ is defined as the interval between the 16-th (84-th) percentile and the median.
-Different definitions of $\sigma$ give slight quantitative differences, but the physical picture is unchanged.}the inferred values of $M_1/M_2$ and $R_{1/2}$, SIM\_17 has a progenitor radius slightly larger, i.e., $>1.1\sigma$, and SIM\_39 has both $M_1/M_2$ and $R_{1/2}$ values $>1.1\sigma$.
-We note that the errors on the inferred properties highly depend on the value and error adopted for $f_5$, and better constraining it helps in decreasing the uncertainties on $M_1/M_2$ and $R_{1/2}$.
-For example, lowering $f_5$ error by a factor 2, i.e., $\sim \pm 2.5 \%$, results in a decrease of a factor 3 on the error of the initial conditions consistent with Tucana~II.
+Consistency with observations is achieved for ICs with a progenitor half-mass radius of $R_{1/2} = 97^{+25}_{-18} \unit{pc}$ and a merger mass ratio of $M_1/M_2 = 8 _{-3}^{+4}$.
+Therefore, we determine that an intermediate merger ($5<M_1/M_2<12$) forms a stellar halo similar to the one observed for Tucana~II.
+Such a finding is consistent with \citet{Deason:2014}, who report that 40\% of $z=0$ UFDs in their simulations underwent at least one major merger in the last $12 \unit{Gyr}$.
+Among the four post-merger simulations consistent with observations, SIM\_41 and SIM\_47 are consistent within $1.1\sigma$ with\footnote{For the results of our models, the left (right) $\sigma$ is defined as the interval between the 16-th (84-th) percentile and the median.
+Different definitions of $\sigma$ give slight quantitative differences, but the physical picture is unchanged.} the inferred values of $M_1/M_2$ and $R_{1/2}$, SIM\_17 has a slightly larger progenitor radius, $>1.1\sigma$, and SIM\_39 has both $M_1/M_2$ and $R_{1/2}$ values $>1.1\sigma$.
+We note that the errors on the inferred properties highly depend on the value and error adopted for $f_5$, and better constraining it helps to decrease the uncertainties on $M_1/M_2$ and $R_{1/2}$.
+For example, lowering $f_5$ error by a factor of two -- $\sim \pm 2.5 \%$ -- results in a decrease of a factor of three on the error of the ICs consistent with Tucana~II.